- Majors and Minors

 - Student must explain why the event affected that course and not the others.

-You must meet with a Board member before you submit the petition.
-Please include a copy of the petition cover sheet with your written statement.
+Students must meet with a Board member before they submit the petition.
+Students should include a copy of the petition cover sheet with their written statement.
 Students may make requests for retroactive drops no later than one year past the end of the term of the course in question.
 Because this petition requires documentation and statements from the course instructors, it is best to write the petition sooner rather than later.

-Describing the chronology (with exact dates) of the event(s) which affected your completion of the course(s) is crucial to the strength of your petition.
-The documentation you provide should verify the occurrence and severity of the event(s).
+Describing the chronology (with exact dates) of the event(s) which affected a student's completion of the course(s) is crucial to the strength of your petition.
+The documentation provided should verify the occurrence and severity of the event(s).
 The Board is unlikely to grant a request for a retroactive drop without clear documentation, and will not grant a request that does not meet the above criteria.